lurenjia534/SkyDrive-X/README.md

 ## Overview

 SkyDrive X is an Android client for Microsoft 365 / OneDrive users.
-It delivers a modern Jetpack Compose UI, integrates MSAL authentication, and talks to Microsoft Graph to offer browsing, upload/download, sharing, and media preview features.
+It delivers a modern Jetpack Compose **Material 3** UI, integrates MSAL authentication, and talks to Microsoft Graph to offer browsing, upload/download, sharing, and media preview features.
 The app targets Android 12L (API 31) and later, with dedicated handling for Android 14+ foreground data sync and new permission models.

 ## Highlights